 Questions about the pandemic

-Take a moment.
-Hold your breath.
+So take a few moments.
+Get yourself ready.
 We’re about to take a deep dive.

 It was late February 2020.
 I had been hearing about a new virus for the last few weeks, but hadn’t given it a lot of attention.
-A student of mine had come to class everyday sharing his concerns about a new coronavirus that may enter the United States.
+A student of mine had come to class everyday for the last few days sharing his concerns about a coronavirus out of China that was spreading around the world, and he was worried about it coming into our community and school.

 Surely it was nothing to be too worried about.
 Don’t we have the best healthcare in the world, exceptional medical specialists and experts, and the powerful influence of a national government that can produce funds and supplies quickly?
 Surely this was not a cause for alarm.